defenseunicorns/uds-package-gitlab/docs/networking.md

 ```

 > [!TIP]
-> There may be a need to integrate with other in-cluster services that are not a part of the standard connectivity needed by gitlab (for example a Jira integration).
+> There may be a need to integrate with other in-cluster services that are not a part of the standard connectivity needed by GitLab (for example a Jira integration).
 As such, there is the ability to add custom rules to allow additional internal network connectivity.

 Add custom rule: